Information Patterns – How Creating Works

-The Path of G>O>D> says — Deep meaning happens when there are differences within similarities, and similarities within differences.
+The Path of Continuing Creation says — Deep meaning happens when there are differences within similarities, and similarities within differences.
 Creativity – creation itself — consists in finding deep similarities and connections between things that are (or were) considered different and disconnected.

 Most inventions happen when an inventor combines existing technologies in new ways.
 To create the electric light, Edison connected an electric current with an enclosed glass bulb, a fine wire filament, and an absence of oxygen.
-The invention would not have been possible without the prior inventions of electric generation, current transmission, blown-glass, and the ability to remove oxygen from the glass bulb.
-(Johnson, Good Ideas, 41)
+The invention would not have been possible without the prior inventions of electric generation, current transmission, blown glass, and the ability to remove oxygen from the glass bulb.
+4

 What Makes a Pattern Beautiful?